okaufmann/live/readme.md

 yarn && yarn run dev
 ```

-Start laravel-echo-server as daemon with pm2:
+Start laravel-echo-server as daemon with supervisord or pm2(needs more memory but is scalable):

 ```commandline
 npm install -g pm2